red-hat-storage/ocs-training/ocp4ocs4/device-replacement.md

     drwxr-xr-x.
 3 root root 24 Apr  8 23:03 ..
 	~~~

 	Both /dev/mapper and /dev/ should be checked to see if there are orphans related to ceph before moving on.
 Use the results of `vgdisplay` to find these orphans.

 	If there is anything in /dev/mapper with `ceph` in the name, that is not from the list of VG Names, then dmsetup remove it.
 Same thing under /dev/ceph-*, remove anything with `ceph` in the name that is not from the list of VG Names.

+	If OCS 4.5 or greater is in use then LVM is not in use and validation above is not needed.
 4. Now delete the PV associated with the PVC already removed.

 	~~~